Frequently Asked Questions

 State law will determine who inherits your assets, who manages your estate, and who cares for minor children—often in ways you may not have chosen.
 Proper planning ensures your wishes, not the court’s, guide these decisions.

-Will my family understand what to do when the time comes?
+Will my family understand what to do when the time comes to implement my estate plan?

 Education is a critical part of our process.
 When your loved ones understand their roles and your intentions, estate settlement is faster, less stressful, and far less likely to result in conflict.